noahpsutka/Machine-Learning/README.md

     * Description: Prior to preprocessing dataset, the dataframe size is (4048, 112).
 We narrowed down the dataset to only contain columns/variables that were relevant to our problem.

-    Some notable variables are:
+    Some notable features are:

     S_METALLICITY          abundance of elements present in the planet that are heavier than hydrogen and helium S_AGE                  age of the planet
-    S_TIDAL_LOCK           situation in which an astronomical object's orbital period matches its rotational period P_TEMP_EQUIL_MIN       minimum temperature estimated in degrees Kelvin P_TEMP_EQUIL           average temperature estimated in degrees Kelvin P_TPERI
-    P_TEMP_EQUIL_MAX       maximum temperature estimated in degrees Kelvin P_HABZONE_CON          not in the habitable zone of a star ( binary classification ) P_ESI                  Earth Similarity Index, a measure of similarity to Earth's stellar flux, and mass or radius (Earth =                              1.0)
+    S_TIDAL_LOCK           situation in which an astronomical object's orbital period matches its rotational period P_TEMP_EQUIL_MIN       minimum temperature estimated in degrees Kelvin P_TEMP_EQUIL           average temperature estimated in degrees Kelvin P_TPERI                time of passage at the periapse for eccentric orbits P_TEMP_EQUIL_MAX       maximum temperature estimated in degrees Kelvin P_HABZONE_CON          not in the habitable zone of a star ( binary classification ) P_ESI                  Earth Similarity Index, a measure of similarity to Earth's stellar flux, and mass or radius (Earth=1.0)
     P_HABZONE_OPT          in the habitable zone of a star ( binary classification )

 * If you are using benchmarks, describe the data in details.
 If you are collecting data, describe why, how, data format, volume, labeling, etc.>
     * Benchmarks:
+    We are evaluating other published models to use as benchmarks.
+None has been chosen yet.

 <Expand and complete for [Project Submission](https://canvas.txstate.edu/courses/1993336/assignments/27480566)>